Ananya-iacs/RBM-CI/README.md

 ---

 ## Output Files
-There is a total 10 output files generated after successful calculations- The main files are
+The main output files are as follows

     1) input_file.in.out            # Main output file, which contains information on subspace size, energy, and spin value with each iteration.
     2) input_file.in.out.basis      # Configurations of final sub-Hilbert space